Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Interaction.md

 # Transaction Interaction

 ## Overview
-The `transactionInteraction` may contain the data regarding where the transaction is been acquired and what are the capabilities of the terminal.
+The  transaction interaction may contain the data regarding where the transaction was acquired and what are the capabilities of the terminal or software.

 #### Component: transactionInteraction